What we know about the symptoms — and the severity — of the omicron variant

 "In the older age group, it's still a nasty disease, even if it's less [nasty] than the delta variant," says Dr. Pamela Davis, who's a pulmonologist at Case Western Reserve University and a senior author on the new study.
 "You don't get off scot-free just because you happen to be infected in the time of omicron."

-"While Omicron does appear to be less severe compared to Delta, especially in those vaccinated, it does not mean it should be categorized as 'mild,' " said the World Health Organization director-general Tedros Adhanom Ghebreyesus on Wednesday.
-"Just like previous variants; Omicron is hospitalizing people and it is killing people."
+"While omicron does appear to be less severe compared to delta, especially in those vaccinated, it does not mean it should be categorized as 'mild,' " said the World Health Organization's director-general, Tedros Adhanom Ghebreyesus, on Wednesday.
+"Just like previous variants, omicron is hospitalizing people and it is killing people."

-Indeed, hospitalizations across the country now stand at more than 126,000 and more than one in every four ICU beds is filled with a COVID-19 patient, according to the latest data from the Department of Health and Human Services.
+Indeed, hospitalizations across the U.S. now stand at more than 126,000, and more than 1 in every 4 ICU beds is filled with a COVID-19 patient, according to the latest data from the Department of Health and Human Services.

 When you get sick with omicron, what are the symptoms?